cklim83/test_md/oop/final_inheritance.md

 Parent.superclass       # => Object
 ```

-There are important methods from `Object` that we do not want to override. `send` is an example since it serves as a way to invoke a method by passing a method name in the form of a symbol or string as an argument.
+There are important methods from `Object` that we do not want to override. `send` is such an example as it provides a way to invoke a method using the method name (in string or symbol format) as an argument.
 ```ruby
 class Child < Parent
   def say_hi